Dental Implants – Springdale, AR

 What are Dental Implants?

 Dental implants are made up of three parts: a biocompatible post shaped like a screw, a metal abutment, and a restoration.
 The post is surgically inserted into the jawbone so that it can act as a new tooth root.
 The restoration is designed to mimic the appearance of your natural teeth and is what you’ll use to eat, speak, and smile.
-The metal abutment is what allows us to attach the restoration to the implant post.
+The metal abutment is what allows us to attach the dental restoration to the dental implant post.

 The 4-Step Dental Implant Process